shwina/still-magic/_chapters_en/intro.md

 something like the [Insight Data Science][insight] Fellows Program, or as part of a one-semester course for graduate students or senior undergraduates.

+## Running Example {#s:intro-example}

+-   [Zipf's Law][zipfs-law]: frequency of a word is inversely proportional to rank
+    -   I.e., second most common word occurs half as often as most common, third most common a third as often, etc.
+-   We want to test books against this distribution

 ## What Does 'Done' Look Like? {#s:intro-done}

 1. Analysts are reasonably confident that results are correct.